A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: Simulation study

 Taking a cue from the Monte Carlo simulations of \cite{Li2010}, for each replication of our experiment the learning framework is structured as follows: we equally divide the $N=600$ units in a training set, an independent validation set and an independent test set, retrieving a sample size of $200$ for each.
-Six different models, varying $\lambda$ within a grid, are fitted on the training data: \begin{itemize} \item \textit{Elastic-net Fixed-effects:} a penalized multitask learning model with elastic-net regularization.
-The considered penalty is described in Section \ref{sec:elnet_penalty}, \item \textit{Group-lasso Fixed-effects:} a penalized multitask learning model with group-lasso regularization.
+Notice that, as to mimic the process of DNAm surrogates creation, the total number of variables ($p=10001$) is much larger than the sample size.
+Seven different models, varying $\lambda$ within a grid, are fitted on the training data: \begin{itemize} \item \re{\textit{Univariate Elastic-net Fixed-effects:} univariate elastic-net regression, obtained fitting independent models to each dimension of the multivariate response,} \item \textit{Elastic-net Fixed-effects:} a penalized multitask learning model with elastic-net regularization.
+The considered penalty is described in Section \ref{sec:elnet_penalty}, \item \textit{Group-lasso Fixed-effects:} a penalized multitask learning model with multivariate group-lasso regularization.
 The considered penalty is described in Section \ref{sec:group_lasso}, \item \textit{Network-Regularized Fixed-effects:} graph-regularized multitask learning model with edge-based regularization.
-The considered penalty is described in Section \ref{sec:netreg}, \item \textit{Elastic-net Random-effects:} the penalized mixed-effects multitask learning model introduced in the paper with elastic-net regularization (Section \ref{sec:elnet_penalty}), \item \textit{Group-lasso Random-effects:} the penalized mixed-effects multitask learning model introduced in the paper, with group-lasso regularization (Section \ref{sec:group_lasso}), \item \textit{Network-Regularized Random-effects:} the penalized mixed-effects multitask learning model introduced in the paper, with edge-based regularization (Section \ref{sec:netreg}). \end{itemize} The mixing parameter $\alpha$ was set equal to $0.5$ for methods with elastic-net and group-lasso regularizers, while for the Network-Regularized penalty we employ $5$-fold CV to tune $\lambda_{X}$ and $\lambda_{Y}$ on the training set.
+The considered penalty is described in Section \ref{sec:netreg}, \item \textit{Elastic-net Random-effects:} the penalized MLMM methodology introduced in the paper with elastic-net regularization (Section \ref{sec:elnet_penalty}), \item \textit{Group-lasso Random-effects:} the penalized MLMM methodology introduced in the paper, with group-lasso regularization (Section \ref{sec:group_lasso}), \item \textit{Network-Regularized Random-effects:} the penalized MLMM methodology introduced in the paper, with edge-based regularization (Section \ref{sec:netreg}). \end{itemize} \re{Such an extensive comparison can be regarded as performing a within-scenario ablation study, in which we start from a complex method and we subsequently remove the random-effects component and, finally, the borrow strength property of multivariate regression, to be left with Univariate Elastic-net Fixed-effects models.
+In this way, we investigate the contribution of our proposal to the overall system.} The mixing parameter $\alpha$ was set equal to $0.5$ for methods with elastic-net and group-lasso regularizers, while for the Network-Regularized penalty we employ $5$-fold CV to tune $\lambda_{X}$ and $\lambda_{Y}$ on the training set.
 For the latter penalty, the adjacency matrices $\boldsymbol{G}_X$ and $\boldsymbol{G}_Y$ are computed via a thresholding procedure on the correlation matrices of $\boldsymbol{X}$ and $\boldsymbol{Y}$, respectively, with a threshold equal to $0.1$ \citep{Langfelder2008}.
 Subsequently, the validation dataset is used to select the best shrinkage parameter $\lambda$ minimizing the RMSE for every model.
-Lastly, the predictive performance is assessed on the test set.
+The predictive performance is then evaluated on the test set. \re{Lastly, to assess out of groups prediction, models are further validated on $100$ external samples, generated according to \eqref{eq:r_dim_lmm}, coming from five extra subpopulations not observed in the training set.} The devised simulated experiment is replicated $MC=100$ times: results are reported in the next subsection.